raspberrypi/documentation/troubleshooting/networking.md

 ### Slow connection

 If you are using a Pi3B+ this has a gigbit ethernet adapter, and you might be expecting to get gigabit speeds.
-However, the Pi cannot communicate with the ethernet chip at that sort of speed due to inrerface limitation, so you will et less than that.
+However, the Pi cannot communicate with the ethernet chip at that sort of speed due to the USB interface limitations, so you will et less than that.
 It would normally be expected to get up to 250-300MBits/s.

 #### But I only get about 85MBits/s!

 This almost certainly a flow control problem.
 You need to turn on flow control on your router to help with the slower speed of the Pi ethernet.
 It might be called pause frames or similar.
-Most redidential routers have flow control turned on automatically.
+Most residential routers have flow control turned on automatically.
 Commercial routers will probably need it to be turned on.

 ## Wireless problems